Martina is studying the MRes in Clinical Research. She chose this course to become a clinical academic and further her skills in research.

 Time management was also a concern of mine, i.e. would I have a life outside of work and university?
 I figured I would as long as I remained organised.
 I had such a drive to start studying again that I knew I would find a way.

 The main pull factor was City’s affiliation with the National Institute of Health Research (NIHR).
 The NIHR had 10 scholarships for the MRes course.
 I applied for the scholarship via City and was accepted, meaning my course fees were paid for.

 In addition to this, I trained as a Speech and Language Therapist (SLT) at City and already knew how exceptional the teaching staff were there.
-I follow many of the academics in the Division of Language and Communication Science on Twitter.
+I follow many of the academics in the Department of Language and Communication Science on Twitter.
 I read their research and attend their seminars and talks regularly.
 Dr Madeline Cruice was named as module leader of the MRes at that time.
 She taught me as a trainee SLT and so I knew I would be in good hands.

 What has been your student experience at City so far?

 Our lecturers are active researchers (known nationally and internationally) and so their knowledge and expertise is incredible.
 Teaching is purposeful and relatable to our working life as clinicians and novice researchers.

 The spaces we are taught in are all very swish too, especially now with all the modernisation!
 There are so many different types of work spaces available and lots of computers too; it makes student life very easy.
 The library and all the available resources are brilliant.
 I’ve always been able to find the resources I’ve needed, and anything the library doesn’t have, you can request.

 I’ve really enjoyed getting to know the other students in the MRes cohort and supporting them in my role as part-time student representative.
 Everyone is very friendly, supportive and keen to work together!

 I feel very safe around the University, even when working late at night.
 Security patrol the 24 hour areas.

 Lastly, food and drink prices are very reasonable here.